Do you ever stop to and think about your blood pressure?

 Want to go a step further? take this quiz to check your heart health and what your risk factor might be.

-And how can a local pharmacy help?
+And how can my local community pharmacy help?

 So is my blood pressure reading too high?